 Jesse is involved in several organizations in his community, including serving on the Hamilton Rotary Club and West Side Little League boards.
 He is the former board chairman of the John Wesley Early Learning Center and Cubmaster for Pack 928.
 He is a graduate of Leadership Hamilton.
 Jesse has also coached 100s of athletes on Hamilton’s football and baseball fields.

-Jesse lives in Hamilton, Ohio with his wife Courtnee and sons Cooper and Bentley.
-He enjoys attending the boys’ soccer games, coaching Bentley in baseball and leading Cooper’s Cub Scout Den.
-When he’s not busy with the boys, he likes to golf, read and cheer on the Xavier Musketeers and Cincinnati Reds.
+Jesse lives in Hamilton, Ohio, with his wife Courtnee, and sons Cooper and Bentley.
+He enjoys attending the boys’ school and athletic events.
+In his free time, he likes to golf, read, and cheer on the Xavier Musketeers, the Cincinnati Reds, and the Bengals.

 A Piece of Advice

 Throughout my career, I have supervised many people who are just entering the workforce or are very early in their careers.
 I tell them all the same thing: Collect as many experiences as possible.
 Participate in as many things as you can.
 It may not seem useful or relevant now, but you never know when that experience might be useful down the road.
 Phi Delta Theta affords the opportunity to do this before you begin your career.
 Sit on committees.
 Volunteer for the job no one else wants.
 Run for the chapter office you’ve always wanted.
 I can say, without a doubt, those things will help you become a leader both in school and, subsequently, in your career.